 1. What is your name, what do you do, and which film did you make?

 Hey there, I’m Miranda Jacoby.
-During weekdays I’m a Production Coordinator, by weekend I’m a Freelance Artist.
-I made “Prince, Princess & Dragon”.
+During weekdays I’m a Production Coordinator for a creative firm, by weekends I’m a Freelance Artist.
+I made “Draculily”.

 2. What experience do you have creating art and animation?